MadStu/connect-4-plus/README.md

 Connect 4 is a strategy game where the idea is to get 4 of your own discs in a line in any direction, horizontally, vertically or diagonally ( -- ¦ / \ ), hence you connect 4 together.
 You must also block your opponent from connecting 4 and can be quite satisfying when you plan and predict a few moves in advance.

-The game's GUI is entirely text based and can be run directly in the terminal window.

-The regular version of the game is 6 columns tall and 7 columns wide.
-This game starts you on level 1 which is 12 columns wide.
-This makes it easier as you have more space to win.

-Every time you win a game, you move up a level and the column width is shortened.

-It features a hard mode allowing the player to play against a harder opponent, giving the them a real sense of achievement when they win.

-Basic animation is included which shows the player discs falling as they're dropped into the column which is visually appealing.

 The game is useful for people who spend a lot of time in terminals and allows them to let off steam.
 They can have a quick game lasting less than a minute, or continue playing until they've beaten the computer, so it's good for somebody to play whether they only have a free moment or lots of time to spare.

 ## Planning